AsifMallick-7/Simon-Says-Game/README.md

-🟩 Simon Says – Simple Memory Game
+# 🟩 Simon Says – Memory Game

-A fun and interactive Simon Says Memory Game built using HTML, CSS, and JavaScript.
+A simple and fun **Simon Says memory game** made using **HTML, CSS, and JavaScript**.
-The player needs to remember and repeat the color sequence shown by the game.
-Each round the sequence becomes longer and more challenging!
+The game shows a color pattern, and your task is to repeat the same sequence.
+Each level becomes harder as the pattern gets longer. 🧠⚡

+---

-⭐ Features
+## ⭐ Features

-🎮 Simple & Fun Gameplay

-🟦 Random Color Sequence Generation

-🧠 Memory Challenge Increases Each Level

-🛠️ Tech Stack

-HTML5 – Game Structure

-CSS3 – UI Styling

-JavaScript – Game Logic
+- Simple and interactive gameplay
+- Random color sequence every round
+- Increasing difficulty
+- Fully responsive design

+---

-🚀 How to Play
+## 🎮 How to Play

-Press any key to start.
+1. Click any key to **Start**.

-Watch the sequence of flashed colors.
+2. Watch the color pattern carefully.

-Repeat the same sequence by clicking the buttons.
+3. Repeat the sequence by clicking the color buttons.

-Each round adds a new color to the pattern.
+4. Each correct round adds a new color to the pattern.

-Game ends if you click the wrong color.
+5. Game ends if you choose the wrong color.

+---

+## 🛠️ Tech Stack
+- **HTML5**
+- **CSS3**
+- **JavaScript**

+---

-📂 Project Structure
+## 📂 Project Structure
-📦 simon-says
+📦 simon-says-game
 ├── index.html
 ├── style.css
 └── script.js

+---

-📥 Installation & Run
+## 📥 Installation & Run
 Clone this repository:
 git clone https://github.com/AsifMallick-7/Simon-Says-Game
 Open index.html in your browser.
 Start playing!

+---